mrkndrwslmn/CMS/README.md

 ### 🔗 Complete API Integration Overview

-The Treis Adiutor platform integrates with 10 major external APIs to provide comprehensive functionality.
-Each API serves specific features and enhances the overall user experience through automation and intelligent processing.
+Treis Adiutor seamlessly connects with ten major external APIs to power everything from authentication and payments to scheduling, storage, analytics, and visual reporting, creating a single, unified experience where data flows intelligently across the platform and routine actions are fully automated for every user role.

 #### API Integration Summary Table